muarshad01/Docker_and_Kubernetes/3_Building_Custom_Images_Through_Docker_Server.md

 ## 28: Building a `Dockerfile`

-Goal: Create an image that runs a redis-server
+* Create an image that runs a `redis-server`

 ```
 $ mkdir redis-image
 $ cd redis-image
-touch Dockerfile 				# Create a file named `Dockerfile` containing the following
+$ touch Dockerfile 				# Create a file named `Dockerfile` containing the following
 ```

 ```
-# Use an existing docker image as a "base"
+# Use an existing docker image as a "BASE"
 FROM alpine

 # Download and install a dependency
 RUN apk add --update redis              # apk is a program called "APACHE PACKAGE MANAGER" that
 					   	                # comes pre-installed with alpine

 # Tell the image what to do when it starts as a container
 CMD ["redis-server"]